 How to Make Beet Kvass!
 A sparkly Ukrainian probiotic drink made with beets, sea salt and water.
 Full of healthy probiotics from the Lacto-fermentation, Beet Kvass is believed to help boost immunity.
 It tastes slightly sweet, tangy, earthy and salty- but in a good way!
 With just 10 minutes of hands-on time,it is so simple- just let mother nature take its course.
 (Allow 2 weeks for fermentation- see notes for speeding up this process.)
 Kvass Ingredients

-Optional Beet Kvass Flavorings to Elevate!
+Optional Beet Kvass Flavorings

 • fresh dill (or fennel fronds), bay leaves, or other herbs.

-• pickling spices (fennel seed, dill seed, peppercorns, celery seeds, caraway, etc)
+• pickling spices (fennel seed, dill seed, peppercorns, celery seeds, caraway, etc) to prevent from floating, add them to the jar first.

-• sliced onion and/or garlic
+• sliced onion and/or garlic.

 • fresh sliced ginger or turmeric root.